stommen/stommen.github.io/_pages/home_page.md

 - Programming (of course applied in physics) :technologist:
 - AI/Machine Learning/Deep Learning :robot:

-On this web page, you can read more about me, my education, examining the courses I've taken, my career, projects and maybe peek at my CV.
+On this web page, you can read more about me, my education, my career, my projects, examine the courses I've taken and maybe peek at my CV.